 Secretly wishes she were a: botanist

 Kjerstin Johnson was born and raised in Kansas City proper (that is, Missouri) and moved to Oregon with her parents soon after she had moved to Minnesota for college.
 In 2011, she graduated from Portland State University's master's program in writing and publishing, but has since continued research in her previous fields of expertise, namely old-timey comics and meticulously crafted mix CDs.
 Kjerstin has volunteered with the Rock'n'Roll Camp for Girls, the Independent Publishing Resource Center, and Partnership for Safety and Justice in Portland.

-Favorite Authors: Kelly Link, Dorothy Parker, the Russians, Brenda Ueland
+Favorite Authors: Kelly Link, Dorothy Parker, Brenda Ueland, Julia Wertz

 Turn-offs: small talk at the bank, cyclists with headphones in, Facebook